cliffordx/legalbai/pages/CIVIL CODE___BOOK 4___TITLE_1.md

 	- **ARTICLE 1178.**
 	  collapsed:: true
 		- Subject to the laws, all rights acquired in virtue of an obligation are transmissible, if there has been no stipulation to the contrary.
 (1112)
-- # 🔴 CHAPTER 3 - Different Kinds of Obligations]]
+- # 🔴 CHAPTER 3 - Different Kinds of Obligations
-  heading:: true
 	- ### SECTION 1 - Pure and Conditional Obligations
 		- **ARTICLE 1179.**
 		  id:: 6302fb31-51ac-44cc-b3bd-79d01fa81430